-- 46. There is no statutory right of appeal against an IC decision to impose an ISO.
-However, there may be an entitlement to Judicial Review. - 47.
-Section 24 of the Act provides for an osteopath to appeal a decision of the PCC or HC to impose an ISO.
-Any such appeal must be made within 28 days of the date on which the ISO was made and to the appropriate court, which is: - in the case of an osteopath whose registered address is in Scotland, the Court of Session
+- 46. There is no statutory right of appeal against an Investigating Committee decision to impose an interim suspension order.
+However, osteopaths may be entitled seek a Judicial Review. - 47.
+Section 24 of the Act provides for an osteopath to appeal a decision of the Professional Conduct Committee or Health Committee to impose an interim suspension order.
+Any such appeal must be made within 28 days of the date on which the interim suspension order was made and to the appropriate court, which is: - in the case of an osteopath whose registered address is in Scotland, the Court of Session - in the case of an osteopath whose registered address is in Northern Ireland, the High Court of Justice in Northern Ireland - in any other case, the High Court of Justice in England and Wales - 48.
+The appropriate court may terminate the interim suspension order.
+The court's decision is final.